keatura/my-ordinary-vault-md/Andefaelt/People/PCs/Hearsay.md

 - any major experiences on the ship? or even in the year you have spent on Kalivny
 - favorite place? maybe a favorite bar (could be just a name and vibe) or something else, maybe someone they would write letters to?

+- the proving can happen for various reasons
+	- different prodigies can get into fights and altercations

 ## Friends

 ##### Ukuchan Mechanic - Bolt-That-Sits-On-Desk "Bolt"